 Moringa Oleifera Leaves Medicinal Benefits and Uses

-- Moringa leaves rubbed against any temple may relieve severe headaches.
+- Moringa leaves rubbed against either of your temples may relieve headaches.

-- Apply just a poultice of fresh Moringa leaves to stop bleeding from any kinds of shallow cut.
+- Apply a poultice of fresh Moringa leaves to stop bleeding from grazes and small cuts.

-- Leaf tea effectively treats diarrhoea and gastric ulcers.
+- Moringa leaf tea or dried moringa leaves effectively treats diarrhoea and gastric ulcers.

 - Moringa leaves treat bronchitis, fevers, ear and eye infections, and painful mucus membrane inflammation.

-- The seeds and their powder ground are used for common bacterial infections and problems of the skin (scurvy skin diseases).
+- Moringa seeds and moringa seed powder can be used for common bacterial infections and problems of the skin.